 Dr Samuel Fraser Brockington

-Samuel Brockington, FLS, is NERC Independent Research Fellow, Lecturer of Plant Evolution and Biodiversity in the Department of Plant Sciences at the University of Cambridge and Curator of the Cambridge University Botanic Garden.
+Samuel Brockington, FLS, is a Senior Lecturer in Evolution at the Department of Plant Sciences at the University of Cambridge and Curator of the Cambridge University Botanic Garden.

 Sam received 1st Class honours in Plant Science from the University of Edinburgh in 2002.
 He did his postgraduate research in evolutionary developmental biology at the Florida Museum of Natural History and gained his PhD in 2009 from the University of Florida.
 His doctoral thesis was titled “Evolutionary Development of Petals in Aizoaceae (Caryophyllales)”.
 Returning to Cambridge, Sam was initially a Marie Curie Re-Integration Fellow, a Newton Trust Post-Doctoral Fellow, and Bye-Fellow of Girton College, Cambridge between 2009 and 2013.
 He was awarded a NERC Independent Research Fellowship in 2014.
 In 2015 he was appointed to a lectureship in the Department of Plant Sciences, and Curator of the Cambridge University Botanic Garden.
 He holds a number of appointments outside of his university career.
 He is a fellow of the Linnean Society, member of the Botanical Society of America, and is a member of the Board of Trustees of the Bedforshire-Cambridgeshire-Northamptonshire Wildlife Trust.

 Dr Angela Cano is the Assistant Curator of the Cambridge University Botanic Garden